Admission to the Bachelor's program: 1st semester

 DAAD VORsprung

-The free, digital study preparation program VORsprung prepares international prospective students and prospective students in Germany with a refugee background for a STEM degree course in Germany regardless of location - including taking the TestAS and TestDaF as entrance exams.
+The free, digital study preparation program VORsprung prepares international prospective students and prospective students in Germany with a refugee background for STEM studies in Germany, regardless of location—including taking the TestAS and TestDaF as entrance exams.

-On the one hand, the program includes subject-specific preparation for studying in Germany.
-Participants take two of the four subjects of the technology course (T-course) of a German Studienkolleg - the mathematics module plus another subject module (physics, chemistry or computer science).
-On the other hand, VORsprung includes language preparation for admission to a university course.
-The language entry level is B2 (CEFR).
-Participants complete modules from Deutsch-Uni Online (DUO) and are specifically prepared for the TestDaF.
-Prospective students with an entry level of B1 (CEFR) can also take part in VORsprung, but must complete an intensive German course beforehand.
+The program includes, on the one hand, subject-specific preparation for studying in Germany.
+Depending on their intended field of study, participants take two of the four subjects in the technology course (T-course) at a German preparatory college—the mathematics module plus one additional subject module (physics, chemistry, or computer science).
+On the other hand, VORsprung includes language preparation for university studies.
+The required language proficiency level is B2 (CEFR).
+Participants complete modules from Deutsch-Uni Online (DUO) and receive targeted preparation for the TestDaF.
+Prospective students with initial language proficiency at the B1 level (CEFR) may also participate in VORsprung, but must first complete a preparatory intensive German course.

-The program is advertised twice a year for prospective students and lasts up to 37 weeks:
+The program is offered twice a year for prospective students and lasts up to 37 weeks:

-- 4 weeks of preliminary intensive German course (only for participants with language entry level B1.2)
+- 4 weeks of preliminary intensive German course (only for participants with an initial language proficiency level of B1.2)

-- 2 weeks onboarding and start of the regular German course
+- 2 weeks of onboarding and start of the regular German course

-- 26 weeks of subject and language preparation including 2 weeks of vacation
+- 26 weeks of academic and language preparation, including 2 weeks of vacation

 - TestAS & TestDaF depending on available dates